Fair Commodity Taxation: Introduction

 Standard economic theory often dismisses excise taxes as an inefficient redistributive tool for two primary reasons.
 First is the welfare theorems.
 These suggest redistribution and allocation should be separated, so that only lump sum taxes should be considered because commodity taxes unnecessarily distort production when chasing allocative redistribution.
 Second is the seminal result by \cite{atkinson1976design}, which states that, given an optimal nonlinear income tax, differentiated commodity taxes are redundant as a redistributive instrument when preferences are separable between consumption and labor.

 Our model departs from standard economic theory in two fundamental respects.
 First, we assume that a consumer’s place in the distribution of surplus is both private information and endogenous to the tax policy, rendering direct lump-sum targeting impossible\footnote{Formally, we suppose that taxes and subsidies can only depend on observed consumer purchasing decisions.}.
-Second, we abstract from income to isolate heterogeneity arising from consumer tastes and purchasing patterns.
+Second, we abstract away from income to isolate heterogeneity arising from consumer tastes and purchasing patterns.
 This shift departs from the \citeauthor{atkinson1976design} framework, where inequality is traditionally driven by heterogeneous ability and addressed via income taxation.
 Collectively, these deviations from canonical models allow us to model the specific constraints faced by redistribution-minded regulators whose primary available policy lever is commodity taxation.

 Our departures afford several advantages.
 First, they allow us to rationalize and evaluate the redistributive impact of commodity taxes as they are implemented in practice.
 Second, they allow us to to analyze the impact that correlated values for goods have on the distribution of consumer surplus, and answer the question of \textit{when} correlated values for goods a-priori lead to more or less fair distributions of consumer surplus.
 Finally, by explicitly excluding income taxation and direct monopoly regulation from the model, we provide rigorous second-best guidance to policymakers who lack those instruments but maintain redistributive objectives\footnote{Famously, Washington state was able to impose a capital gains tax by arguing that capital gains were not property---and therefore not income---and instead an excise tax on the sale of a financial commodity.
 Our analysis can shed light on what types of excise taxes Washington policymakers should use to attain progressive redistributive targets.}.
+To the best of our knowledge, our model is the first to be able to provide insights in this vein.

 \paragraph{Our Results.} Our key results come in two flavors.
 First, we fix an excise tax structure and ask what changes in the correlation of values between goods $(F \in \Delta(\Theta))$ lead to more or less fair distributions of consumer surplus.
 Our first main result (Theorem 1) shows that one correlation structure $F$ is more fair than another $G$ if and only if $G$ dominates $F$ in the supermodular order (supposing they have the same marginal distributions).
 We interpret this result as stating that positive affiliation between valuations for goods---a high value for good $i$ being predictive of high valuations for good $j$---engenders inequity in the distribution of consumer surplus.
 To the best of our knowledge, ours is the first result that points to correlation between valuations for goods as being a determinant of inequality in the market.